New Jersey Defective Product Lawyer

 As a consumer, you have a very reasonable expectation that any product you purchase is safe for you and your family to use.
 When this expectation falls short and you are injured by a product, the impact of your injuries can affect you for the rest of your life.
-If you were injured by a company’s defective product, you should contact our dedicated Hamilton defective product lawyers for a free consultation.
+If you were injured by a company’s defective product, you should contact a dedicated New Jersey Defective Product Lawyer for a free consultation.
 You may be legally entitled to seek compensation for your injuries and damages from those that are responsible for making the product and placing it into your hands.

 When you have a defective products claim in New Jersey, the experienced personal injury and product liability attorneys at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC are ready to get to work on your behalf to help you obtain maximum recovery.
 We will vigorously pursue your claim by thoroughly investigating your accident and injuries, working with experts to identify the defects in the product that injured you, and aggressively negotiate with the manufacturers and insurance companies to secure full and fair compensation for your losses.

-Contact us at KMHL&D today to schedule a free consultation with our compassionate and experienced Hamilton Defective Products Lawyers and to learn more about how you may be able to hold the big corporations accountable when you have been injured by their products.
+Contact us at KMHL&D today to schedule a free consultation with our compassionate and experienced New Jersey Defective Product Lawyer and to learn more about how you may be able to hold the big corporations accountable when you have been injured by their products.

-Types of Product Liability Lawsuits Our Qualified Hamilton Defective Product Lawyers Handle in New Jersey
+Types of Product Liability Lawsuits Our Qualified New Jersey Defective Product Lawyer Handle in New Jersey

-In New Jersey, the most common types of products liability lawsuits that our Hamilton Defective Product Lawyers handle include:
+In New Jersey, the most common types of products liability lawsuits that our New Jersey Defective Product Lawyer handle include:

 - Products with design defects